 Let’s face it: Getting dinner on the table can be a challenge—especially if you’re working with unfamiliar ingredients.
 Whether you’re cooking on a budget, or you just don’t have the time you used to to cook a big meal … shrinking your dinner ingredient list can help you get food on the table lickety-split.

-And, when it comes to making a healthy Plant Paradox meals, some of my favorite meals are incredibly low-budget – and you can bang them out using fewer than 5 ingredients – total.
+And, when it comes to making healthy meals, some of my favorites are incredibly low-budget – and you can bang them out using fewer than 5 ingredients – total.

 Miracle noodles with pesto and broccoli